th2-net/th2-docs/content/versions/1-5-4/modules/exactpro/th2-conn.md

 ### Dirty

 Some of the **th2-conn** repositories have “dirty“ in the name.
-It means that the component can be used for negative testing as it provides an ability to send invalid messages in order to get a protocol error.
+It means that the component can be used for <term term="negative testing">negative testing</term> as it provides an ability to send invalid messages in order to get a protocol error.

 |Repository|Protocol(s)|
 |----------|-----------|